Wildacres Residency Program

 Candidates interested in a Wildacres residency may apply using our online application.
 Applications open each April, and completed forms must be submitted no later than November 1st to be considered for the next season by our selection committee.
 There is a $25 non-refundable processing fee to apply for a Wildacres residency.

 Our Selection Committee is comprised of artists, writers, musicians, actors, scholars, and former residents.
 They review candidate applications by discipline.
 The residency program is open to all artistic disciplines.
-We ask that candidates who have been awarded residencies wait to apply for a subsequent residency for at least two years.
+We ask that candidates who have been awarded residencies wait to apply for a subsequent residency for two years.

 Our residency application process is now open for the 2022 calendar year!
 Please thoroughly read the Residency FAQs included in the application before beginning the process.